MCP Integration

 3. get_content

-Retrieve code snippets from a specific library:
+Retrieve code snippets from a specific library with enhanced search modes:

 {